ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 - **Apache Jackrabbit** is another example of a JCR repository.
 Jackrabbit is the JCR reference implementation.
 - CRX, while technically a different specification implementation, is built on the Jackrabbit codebase.

+### What we learned so far :

+The OSGi Framework allows us to create applications by building many independent re-usable components (programs/codes).

+Sling Content Delivery, which demonstrates best practices and incorporates UI concepts.

+The CRX Content Repository is where all of AEM's data is stored.

+When AEM is deployed using the standalone quickstart jar file, the Servlet Engine runs as a bundle within the OSGi framework.

 ## Module 2 :

 **Viewing and Updating CRX Repository** :